 We also have interest rate exposure related to our long-term debt.
-As of June 30, 2022, the Amended Loan Agreement bore interest equal to the greater of (i) 3% and (ii) the prime rate reported in The Wall Street Journal, minus a spread of 0.5%.
+The Amended Loan Agreement bears interest equal to the greater of (i) 3% and (ii) the prime rate reported in The Wall Street Journal, minus a spread of 0.5%, which was 7.75% on June 30, 2023.
 Changes in the prime rate would have impacted our interest expense associated with our secured term loan.
-If a 10% change in interest rates from the interest rates on June 30, 2022 were to have occurred, this change would not have had a material effect on our interest expense with respect to outstanding borrowed amounts.
+If a 10% change in interest rates from the interest rates on June 30, 2023, were to have occurred, this change would not have had a material effect on our interest expense with respect to outstanding borrowed amounts.

 We have ongoing operations in Europe and pay those vendors in local currency, including Euros or Danish Krone.
 At times, we seek to limit the impact of foreign currency fluctuations through the use of derivative instruments and short-term foreign currency forward exchange contracts not designated as hedging instruments.
-We did not recognize any significant exchange rate losses during the six months ended June 30, 2022 and 2021.
-A 10% change in the Euro-to-dollar or Krone-to-dollar exchange rate on June 30, 2022 would not have had a material effect on our results of operations or financial condition.
+We did not recognize any significant exchange rate losses during the six months ended June 30, 2023 and 2022.
+A 10% change in the Euro-to-dollar or Krone-to-dollar exchange rate on June 30, 2023, would not have had a material effect on our results of operations or financial condition.

-Inflation generally affects us by increasing our cost of labor and clinical trial costs.
-While certain costs have increased during 2022, we do not believe that inflation had a material effect on our results of operations during the periods presented.
+Inflation generally affects us by increasing our cost of labor, supplies and clinical trial costs.
+We do not believe that inflation has had a material effect on our results of operations during the periods presented.